giannan-mods/giannan-trek/README.md

 - In Hard mode, you can no longer escape from ambushes.
 I believe that otherwise there's little point to them.
 - In Hard mode, you no longer receive increased damage, nor have a bigger change of being affected by states.
-- In Easy mode, you no longer receive twice the exp.
-This is a technical decision to facilitate development.

 2. Scenario Mode: Adds a new option to the Randomizers dialog at the start of the game, called Scenario Mode.
 It includes different ways of starting a new game, focused on role-playing.
 As of now there are three options.